Chart Color Schemes

 Garran shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Garran exceeds national and regional averages.
-58.7% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 46.8% regionally.
+Garran's educational attainment is notably higher than national and regional averages.
+58.7% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 46.8% in the SA4 region.
 Bachelor degrees are most common at 31.3%, followed by postgraduate qualifications (21.8%) and graduate diplomas (5.6%).
-Vocational pathways account for 18.1%.
+Vocational pathways account for 18.1% of qualifications, with advanced diplomas at 9.0% and certificates at 9.1%.

 Educational participation is high, with 33.2% of residents currently enrolled in formal education.
 This includes 13.1% in primary, 7.7% in secondary, and 6.8% in tertiary education.
 Garran's three schools have a combined enrollment of 945 students.
-The International Comparative Science and Education Achievement (ICSEA) score for Garran is 1104, indicating significant socio-educational advantages and academic achievement.
-All three schools focus exclusively on primary education, with secondary options available in surrounding areas.
-School capacity exceeds typical residential needs, with 25.4 places per 100 residents compared to the regional average of 18.7, suggesting Garran serves as an educational center for the broader region.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1104).
+All three schools focus on primary education, with secondary options available nearby.
+School capacity exceeds typical residential needs, with 25.4 places per 100 residents compared to the regional average of 18.4, suggesting Garran serves as an educational center for the broader region.

 Frequently Asked Questions - Education